looopic/DSProject/README.md

 ***Keep the size of the osm-file in mind.
 An import and the refreshing of the views can take several hours up to days!***

 ## Running the Web-App
-Before you're able to run the web-app, you need to enter your database credentials into the code.
+Before you're able to run the web-app, you need to enter your database credentials into the code (app.py)

 > os.environ["DB_NAME"] = ""